lnurl/luds/spec.md

 7. Verifies that `h` tag in provided invoice is a hash of `metadata` string converted to byte array in UTF-8 encoding.
 8. Verifies that amount in provided invoice equals an amount previosuly specified by user.
-9. If routes are present: verifies signature for every provided `ChannelUpdate`, may use these routes if fee levels are acceptable.
+9. If routes array is not empty: verifies signature for every provided `ChannelUpdate`, may use these routes if fee levels are acceptable.
 10. Fulfills an invoice, no additional user confirmation is required at this point.

 ### Note on metadata for server-side: